nickrakovsky/docs/docs/api/products.md

   https://[location_subdomain].datadocks.com/api/v1/products/1
 ```

-If your API token is `12345`, and your location subdomain is `toronto-acme` this would look like:
+If your API token is `12345`, your location subdomain is `toronto-acme`, and the product ID you want to update is `1` this would look like:

 ```
 curl -v \